adeebatak11/icu_mortality/notes.md

     -   Which of the vendor submodule *engineered features* do I need for my tables?

-    -
+    -   (11): APS variables: "APACHE II, III and IV are based on the APS or acute physiology score (which uses 12 physiologic values), age, and chronic health status within one of 56 disease groups."

+    -   (11) APACHE prediction variables: "Provides variables underlying the APACHE predictions."

 5. Address the questions of:

-    -   Missingness - at what %age of missingness do I drop a feature?
+    -   Missingness -\> at what %age of missingness do I drop a feature?
 Should I make exceptions for critical variables?

     -   Multicollinearity